wanglongqi/uniUnit/README.md

 uniUnit
 =======

 Provide consistent units for calculation.
+[Syntax highlighted version of this page is here](https://wanglongqi.github.io/uniunit/2014/11/27/uniunit/).

 In FEM and other similar simulation techniques, keeping consistent units is a tedious work and almost everyone made this kind of mistake one or two times.
 Therefore, here I propose a package for dealing with this problem once for all.